ChatGPT Adoption in the Life Sciences Industry

 AI Adoption in Pharma: Trends and Statistics

 Generative AI (like ChatGPT) is a major part of this trend.
-Industry analysts estimate generative AI could contribute $60–110 billion in annual value for pharma and medical product companies by improving productivity (With 'Charlie,' Pfizer is building a new generative AI platform for pharma marketing - Digiday).
-In one analysis, the healthcare sector had at least 24 companies integrate ChatGPT or similar models into their workflows by 2023, a number that is quickly growing (ChatGPT Statistics in Business [January 2025]).
-The primary motivations are efficiency and cost savings – 64% of pharma professionals said they look to AI for cost reduction, versus only 17% who view it as a driver of revenue (Two-thirds of top 20 pharmas have banned ChatGPT: report).
+Industry analysts estimate generative AI could contribute $60–110 billion in annual value for pharma and medical product companies by improving productivity ([7]).
+The global AI in pharmaceutical market is estimated at $1.94 billion in 2025 and is forecasted to reach around $16.49 billion by 2034, accelerating at a CAGR of 27% ([8]).
+According to Menlo Ventures' research, 22% of healthcare organizations have implemented domain-specific AI tools in 2025, a 7x increase over 2024 and 10x over 2023 ([9]).
+The primary motivations remain efficiency and cost savings – 64% of pharma professionals said they look to AI for cost reduction, versus only 17% who view it as a driver of revenue ([10]).

 Early adoption data highlights which applications are gaining traction.
-According to ZoomRx survey results, the most common use cases of AI in biopharma so far are in drug discovery, followed by personalized medicine, copywriting/content generation, and clinical trial optimization (Two-thirds of top 20 pharmas have banned ChatGPT: report).
+According to ZoomRx survey results, the most common use cases of AI in biopharma so far are in drug discovery, followed by personalized medicine, copywriting/content generation, and clinical trial optimization ([10]).
 This aligns with the generative AI examples we see publicly: companies are using ChatGPT to sift scientific literature for new targets, draft or summarize documents, and assist in trial design and patient recruitment.
 Notably, generative AI is also viewed as a powerful tool for supporting regulatory compliance (e.g. drafting reports) and marketing.
-For instance, McKinsey research suggests AI could halve content creation costs in pharma marketing and substantially speed up review cycles (With 'Charlie,' Pfizer is building a new generative AI platform for pharma marketing - Digiday).
+For instance, McKinsey research suggests AI could halve content creation costs in pharma marketing and substantially speed up review cycles ([7]).

 At the same time, data privacy and security remain paramount concerns.
-The prevalence of ChatGPT bans at big pharma underscores fear of unintentionally exposing confidential data (Two-thirds of top 20 pharmas have banned ChatGPT: report).
-Fewer than 60% of life sciences companies have provided any employee training or usage guidelines for ChatGPT, though another 15% plan to do so (Two-thirds of top 20 pharmas have banned ChatGPT: report).
+The prevalence of ChatGPT bans at big pharma underscores fear of unintentionally exposing confidential data ([2]).
+However, companies are addressing these concerns through governance structures: about 80% of pharma leaders reported that their companies have already created a dedicated AI governance structure, and 20% are "in the process" of setting one up, with ethics and safety being the main focus for 80% of those structures ([4]).
 Some organizations have chosen a middle path – enabling use of ChatGPT but within controlled, internal platforms to safeguard information.
 The case studies below illustrate this approach.
-For example, one pharma developed a proprietary interface to allow 50,000+ employees to access ChatGPT and other models securely, ensuring prompts and outputs don’t leak externally (Pharma Embraces AI - NAM).
+For example, one pharma developed a proprietary interface to allow 50,000+ employees to access ChatGPT and other models securely, ensuring prompts and outputs don't leak externally ([11]).

 In summary, the life sciences industry recognizes generative AI as a potential game-changer to accelerate R&D and operations, evidenced by broad experimentation and several high-profile implementations.
 Still, adoption is uneven – while leaders like Moderna and Pfizer are openly embracing ChatGPT, others are holding back or restricting use.
 The next sections detail specific companies that have publicly confirmed using ChatGPT or GPT-based solutions, what they use it for, and how it fits into their digital strategy.